CEREC Porcelain Restorations

 Porcelain and gold restorations have always been superior restorations to amalgam and resin fillings.
 However, they needed to be made in a laboratory and so two appointments were required, with local anaesthetic injections at both appointments and with a temporary filling in place for the 1-2 weeks in between appointments.

 Required — many surveys have shown that the number one fear for many patients is having an impression tray with setting material placed in their mouth for 4 to 8 minutes for both upper and lower jaws.
 Claustrophobia, gagging, bad taste and general unpleasantness.

 Cerec fillings wear at same rate as enamel.
 Also, Cerec is used easily to open vertical dimension in mouths which have worn down due to attrition, erosion and tooth decay.

 Same wear rate

 Same wear rate on opposing teeth as enamel.
 It is great to have a material that lasts but you do not want a material that wears away opposing tooth structure faster than natural enamel.

 Many surveys show that Cerec restorations fail less than any other restoration.
 But just as important is that when failures do occur they are minimal and can be often repaired without replacing the entire restoration.
 At Riken, we have found a very low decay rate with Cerec restorations due to low plaque retention, strong bonding techniques and regular visits with our hygienists.

 Financial for the patient

 At Riken, because we are preferred providers with health funds like BUPA and Medibank, the fee charged is contracted at a lower fee.
 People in all health funds and also patients with no health fund are charged at this lower rate.
-Riken can afford to do this through efficient practices, with the leading two reasons being Cerecs only need one appointment and we are not charged a laboratory fee.
+Riken can afford to do this through efficient practices, with the leading two reasons being Cerecs only need one appointment here in our Adelaide CBD clinic, and we are not charged a laboratory fee.